Get The Facts

 5. “Maintenance costs for a stone dust trail are higher than for asphalt paved trail.”

-Studies show that maintenance costs of stone dust trails are the same as for asphalt trails, if not marginally less.
+Studies show that maintenance costs of stone dust trails and asphalt are the same.
 Also, by reducing the width of the trail from 15ft to 8ft future maintenance costs will be DRASTICALLY reduced and relieve the NYC taxpayer from the burden of endless excessive maintenance costs.

-Discussion about stone-dust trails is here, provided by firm that produces them.
+Discussion about stone-dust trails is here, provided by a firm that constructs them.

 “In addition (stone-dust) is somewhat resistant to rutting, erosion, weed growth and puddling.
 On other sections of the Canalway Trail, stone dust has also proven to be more resistant to tree root damage than an asphalt surface.” (pg 27, Canal Masterplan)

-Graffiti can develop in urban areas.
+Graffiti can appear.
 The Grand Central Stones, the OCA Trail weir building, and patches of the Westchester trail are examples.

 6. “Road bikes cannot use stone dust trails.”

 All bikes, cyclists, runners, walkers, etc can use stone dust trails.
 This has been proved by many successful stone dust and dirt trails across the country.
-We’ve posted a video of our riding road bikes over a stone dust surface at 15mph (parks speed limit).
-The road bikes have the thinnest tires available in the market, and move with more than adequate ease.
-The video appears in Testimonials.
+We’ve posted a video of our riding road bikes over a stone dust surface moving at 15mph (parks speed limit).
+See the video in the Testimonials tab.

 The NYS Canal system says this about their 10ft wide stone-dust paths: